monktastic/hackmd/spirituality/nonduality.md

 In no-self realization, on the other hand, each moment stands entirely on its own, ever-fresh.
 There is no continuous entity that links moments together, and so in each moment there is a completely fresh awe and miraculousness—a sort of "reality out of a hat" magic trick that never started and yet never lets up.
 This is the realm of pure reality-shattering paradox.

-In this way, the gulf between stages 2 and 3 is perhaps far more vast than that between our default experience and stage 2—a state which itself feels unmistakably like "enlightenment."
+In this way, the gulf between stages 2 and 3 is perhaps far more vast than that between our default experience and stage 2 — a state which itself feels unmistakably like "enlightenment."

 ---